 The City recognizes the importance of addressing an aging infrastructure and catching up on deferred maintenance projects that could evolve into future safety concerns and reduce the quality of recreation experiences.
-The CFP designates \$200,000 annually which started in 2017 to repair, renovate, replace or upgrade site amenities that need attention and may be out of compliance with the Americans with Disabilities Act (ADA).
+The CFP designates \$200,000 annually starting in 2017 to repair, renovate, replace or upgrade site amenities that need attention and may be out of compliance with the Americans with Disabilities Act (ADA).
 As park projects are evaluated and designed, an opportunity to address barriers and obstacles to access will be identified and incorporated into the capital project scope.
-An additional \$50,000 annually is being directed to ADA barrier removal in accordance to the recently completed ADA Transition Plan for addressing pubic infrastructure toward full ADA compliance.
+This funding would be supporting the current City ADA transition plan for addressing public infrastructure toward full ADA compliance.